dyno-might/dyno-might.github.io/_posts/2021-11-26-death-penalty-usa.md

 Executions resumed in 1977 and increased up until around 2000.
 Popular support for the death penalty also dramatically increased, peaking at around 80% in 1996.

-The surge in popular support for the coincided with a huge increase in violent crime.
+The surge in popular support coincided with a huge increase in violent crime.
 The homicide rate---already much higher than the European countries we looked at---more than doubled between 1963 and 1975.

 Here's an animation that shows what states formally banned the death penalty (black) from 1970 to 2021 (if you can avoid screaming in frustration at how slowly it moves):